Cessna A-37 Dragonfly: Design and development

-The first YAT-37D flew in October 1964, followed a year later by the second prototype.
-The second prototype had four stores pylons under each wing, rather than three, and the first prototype was upgraded to this configuration as well.

-Test results were good, but USAF interest in counter-insurgency (COIN) aircraft had faded for the moment.
+During October 1964, the first YAT-37D performed its maiden flight, followed one year later by the second prototype.
+The second prototype was equipped with four stores pylons under each wing as opposed to three, the first prototype was subsequently upgraded to this configuration as well.
+Test results were good, however, the USAF's interest in counter-insurgency (COIN) aircraft had decreased over time.
 The program went into limbo for a time, with the second prototype "put out to pasture" at the National Museum of the United States Air Force at Wright-Patterson Air Force Base in Ohio.

-The war in Southeast Asia, however, continued to escalate.
-Losses of Douglas A-1 Skyraider close-support aircraft in USAF, United States Navy, and Republic of Vietnam Air Force service proved greater than anticipated and USAF interest in COIN aircraft was revived.
-The YAT-37D seemed like a promising candidate for the job, but the Air Force felt that the only way to be sure was to evaluate the aircraft in combat.

-As a result, the USAF issued a contract to Cessna for a pre-production batch of 39 YAT-37Ds, with a few minor changes relative to the prototypes, to be rebuilt from existing T-37Bs.
+The conflict in Southeast Asia continued to escalate during the mid 1960s.
+Losses of Douglas A-1 Skyraider close-support aircraft in USAF, United States Navy, and Republic of Vietnam Air Force service proved to be greater than anticipated, which led to a revival in the USAF's interest in COIN aircraft.
+The YAT-37D seemed like a promising candidate for the role, yet the USAF felt that the only means of being certain was to evaluate the aircraft in real world combat.
+At the time, this was a relatively unorthodox approach to military aircraft procurement.
+The USAF issued a contract to Cessna for a pre-production batch of 39 YAT-37Ds, opting for only a few minor changes relative to the prototypes, to be rebuilt from existing T-37Bs.
 These aircraft were initially designated AT-37D, but the designation was quickly changed to A-37A.
-The second prototype YAT-37D was pulled out of the Air Force Museum and upgraded to A-37A standards as part of the test program.
+The second prototype YAT-37D was pulled out of the USAF Museum and upgraded to A-37A standards as part of the test program.

 The A-37A had a gross takeoff weight of 12000 lb, of which 2700 lb was ordnance.
+It was a relatively uncomplex aircraft, avoiding any advanced weapon systems or the need for a complex training program to operate.
 The A-37A retained the dual controls of its T-37B ancestor, allowing it to be used as an operational trainer.
 In combat "forward air control (FAC)" operations, the second seat was occupied by an observer.
-Only one crewman normally flew in the aircraft for close support missions, permitting a slight increase in ordnance.
+Only a single crewman normally flew in the aircraft for close support missions, which permitted a slight increase in ordnance.